p3r7/blog/_posts/2020-09-09-instant-ansible-control-node.md

 You don't want to install Ansible locally.
 Even if you think you do, don't[^1].

 You could use Docker and its [official image](https://hub.docker.com/r/ansible/ansible).
-That's what the cool kids use these days.
+That's what the cool kids use these days, eh?

 But for this use-case, a Docker container might not be the most clever choice as quite a few Ansible _modules_ (i.e. _functions_ in Ansible lingo) can rely on python _modules_ (i.e. libraries) and external tools not installed by default on this container.